mitin001/blog/2026/01/14/using-language-10.md

 # 10. Joint commitment

-This chapter of [Using Language](../../../2025/12/14/using-language.md) answered nine questions about the intersection of equity theory and language.
+This chapter of [Using Language](../../../2025/12/14/using-language.md) answered ten questions about the intersection of equity theory and language.

 ## Why do people hesitate in accepting gifts or favors, especially those of high value?